 Recognize the Problem

 The first step in quitting any addiction is acknowledging that there is a problem.
 This can be difficult for many individuals as denial is a common defense mechanism.
-However, it's crucial to be honest with yourself and recognize that your behavior is causing harm to yourself and those around you.
+However, it's crucial to recognize the negative impact that addiction has on your life and those around you.

 Seek Professional Help